Sunr1d3r/Sunr1d3r/README.md

 - 👯 I’m looking to collaborate on ... web dev/design, concept art, photography.
 Interested in learning animation, too.
 - 🤔 I’m looking for help with ... adulting :)
 - 💬 Ask me about ... dog training.
-- 📫 How to reach me: ...IG - @the.wanderlusting.misfit
+- 📫 How to reach me: ...
+IG - @the.wanderlusting.misfit
 - ⚡ Fun fact: ...
 "My mind has endless capacity for useless information."